serokell/blog-posts/Haskell Parser Combinators/article.md

 In such a situation this is trivial, but care must be taken in more complex examples, for example, what if we wanted to have `(foo bar)` as well as tuples such as `(foo bar, baz quz)`?
 The S-expression could be very long and lead to exponential complexity in the worst-case scenario.
 Recently, a very similar problem [was fixed](https://gitlab.com/morley-framework/morley/-/merge_requests/971) in one of our projects.

+As we described in the introduction of this tutorial, it's important to notice Megaparsec normally operates as a LL(1) parser, meaning it tries to look at only one character ahead when executing parsers in an alternative.
+Using `try` allows us to consume an arbitrary number of characters before backtracking, allowing it to be used as a LL(∞) parser.

 In this situation, the best thing to do is to _refactor the grammars to share common parts_.
 The code above could be written without `try` as such:

 ```hs